trite/Game-of-Life-Godot-FSharp/README.md

 * Copy/paste selection

 Would need to make it so that when dragging the shape would try to stick/snap to the grid while moving around.

+## Save/load

+Being able to save/load layouts would be nice for playing around with things.

+## Testing
+Once the ability to save/load exists it shouldn't be too bad to make a few example setups of varying complexities.
+Could then automate testing of how long it takes to execute X frames and use that for benchmarking.